*The following information pertains to Spring 2021 only. This page will be updated as new information and procedures are determined.

 Students meet with instructors to discuss testing arrangements

-We expect students to meet with each of their instructors to discuss their testing accommodations well before the date of the test.
-We suggest they bring a copy of their current class schedule to this meeting so that the instructor and the student can more easily determine the best course of action.
-If faculty members determines that they, their TAs, or another departmental representative are not able to provide the testing accommodations, then the student should be referred to schedule the test at DASS.
+We expect students to communicate with each of their instructors to discuss their testing accommodations well before the date of the test.
+We suggest they include a copy of their current class schedule in this meeting so that the instructor and the student can more easily determine the best course of action.
+If the faculty member determines that they, their TAs, or another departmental representative are not able to provide the testing accommodations, then the student should be referred to schedule the test at DASS.

 Policies and deadlines

-Although DASS Link streamlines the test scheduling process, DASS staff members must complete several additional steps in order to correctly and effectively administer the test, including scheduling proctors, determining testing locations, and printing tests.
+Although DASS Link streamlines the test scheduling process, DASS staff members must complete several additional steps in order to correctly and effectively administer the test, including scheduling proctors and verifying technology needed.
 This takes time.
 Students and faculty are expected to follow DASS test proctoring policies and be aware of deadlines.

-It is the student’s responsibility to meet with his/her professor to get permission to take a test at DASS.
+It is the student’s responsibility to communicate with his/her instructor to get permission to take a test at DASS.
 That agreement should be made well before the test date, but at least 7 days in advance.
-Students are given explicit instructions and expectations about this process during their intake session with their DASS Coordinator.
+The student must then schedule the test in DASS Link 7 or more days in advance of the test day.
+DASS will re-evaluate the 7 day requirement once the Fall semester is underway to determine if less time is needed to make virtual proctoring arrangements.

 We strive to be as helpful as possible, but since DASS is a back-up to faculty, not a testing center, we have some limitations.

 DASS hours for testing are Monday-Friday from 9AM-5PM, aside from University holidays.
-We cannot administer exams that begin or end outside of these hours.
+If you have a particular need outside of these hours, please call our office to discuss the situation.

 DASS processes and schedules are different during Final Exams than during the regular semester.